prasoonthakur8/chromex/README.md

-# Chromex
+# ChromeX

-Chromex is a base template for building Chrome Extensions using Tailwind CSS, Webpack, and jQuery.
+ChromeX is a base template for building Chrome Extensions using Tailwind CSS, Webpack, and jQuery.

 ## Table of Contents